Café Bustelo® sponsored this post as part of an Influence Central campaign, and all opinions expressed in my post are my own.

-The good news for all of us who love café is that you can find Café Bustelo in a variety of forms at Target.
-You can find it ground, whole bean, brick, K-Cup® Pods and even instant.
+The good news for all of us who love café is that you can find Café Bustelo in various forms at Target.
+You can find ground, whole bean, brick, K-Cup® Pods, and even instant.

-So wake up tomorrow morning create this yummy Avena and enjoy it with a cup of Café Bustelo and print this to-do list printable and get your day going on the right foot!
+So wake up tomorrow morning, create this yummy Avena, enjoy it with a cup of Café Bustelo, print this to-do list printable, and get your day going on the right foot!

-You have to continue to stir to make sure that the oatmeal doesn't become lumpy.
-Also, if the texture is not the same as Puerto Rican you can grind the oats in a blender or small food processor, and this will do the trick!
+It would be best if you continued to stir to ensure that the oatmeal doesn't become lumpy.
+Also, if the texture is not the same as Puerto Rican, you can grind the oats in a blender or small food processor, which will do the trick!

-- 1 3/4 cup milk or condensed milk
+- 1 3/4 cup milk or evaporated milk

 - 1 cup of oats

 - 1 tbsp margarine